 When she’s not scheduling service calls or keeping the office organized (no small task!), Becca likes to spend her free time enjoying the great outdoors.
 Boats, adventures, and long walks on the beach — there’s certainly never a dull moment!

-When he’s not helping out in the field or around the showroom, or studying to become an engineer, Forrest can often be found exploring with friends, whether it’s an old abandoned factory, or a fantasy world they’ve created.
+When he’s not up on a roof, keeping things ship-shape in the showroom, or studying to become an engineer, Forrest can often be found exploring with friends, whether it’s an old abandoned factory, or a fantasy world they’ve created.